-Protecting Your Wealth One Piece At A Time
+Protecting Your Wealth One Piece at a Time

-Durable Powers Of Attorney
+Understanding Durable Powers Of Attorney In Nevada

 Durable powers of attorney apply to both health care and property decisions.
 The document establishes another person (called your attorney-in-fact) as the person with decision-making powers regarding your (the principal’s) health care and finances should you become incapacitated or unable to make health and financial decisions for any other reason.

-Health Care Durable Powers Of Attorney
+Health Care Durable Powers Of Attorney: Protecting Your Medical Wishes

-Financial Durable Powers Of Attorney
+Financial Durable Powers Of Attorney: Safeguarding Your Assets

-This is a serious responsibility, and the person chosen as the agent should be above reproach, because, sadly, one quite often reads about an elderly person whose resources have been stolen by a family member who was named as the agent when the principal became incapacitated.
+This is a serious responsibility, and the person chosen as the agent should be above reproach, because, sadly, one often reads about an elderly person whose resources have been stolen by a family member who was named as the agent when the principal became incapacitated.

-• Requiring multiple signatures on any check or withdrawal over a reasonable amount.
+• Requiring multiple signatures on any check or withdrawal over a reasonable amount

-• Assigning a committee of agents to make decisions and other typical financial limitations on one agent’s ability to engage in financial abuse.
+• Assigning a committee of agents to make decisions and other typical financial limitations on one agent’s ability to engage in financial abuse

 In effect, the trustor, the person transferring the property to the trust, provides powers of management to successor trustees if incapacity occurs.
 A trust-based plan also involves a durable power of attorney in case there are assets outside of the ownership of the trust.